-Participation in the global carbon markets

-The EU Carbon Border Adjustment Mechanism (CBAM) and negotiations on Article 6 under the Paris Agreement represent both opportunities and challenges for China’s ETS.
-China has the second most trade covered under CBAM which represents less than 2% of China’s exports to the EU or EUR 6.5 billion in 2019.
-The impact could become more significant though if (or when) the scope of covered products expands.
-Whilst relatively small at this stage and the cost of CBAM may be passed on through increased prices, there is opportunity for low carbon producers in China.

-Although China’s ETS would count as an explicit carbon price, it is currently unclear how it could be credited given that it’s an intensity-based cap.
-Also, the effected sectors are only covered in several subnational ETS regimes (pilots) and not covered under the national ETS, which only covers the power sector.

-On CCER and international market, there is a possibility that credits generated from the Belt & Road Initiative (BRI) regions will be eligible for trading in China’s carbon markets in the future.

-A recent study suggests that post-2020 carbon markets have the potential to reduce the total cost of implementing countries’ climate pledges, known as nationally determined contributions (NDCs), by more than half (~$250 billion/year in 2030).
-While the challenges of realizing the full cost-savings potential and enhanced climate ambition should not be underestimated, these market mechanisms could play an important role in reaching net-zero goals.
-Additional research is required to ensure that carbon markets are designed to effectively contribute to countries’ long-term climate goals to achieve net zero emissions by 2050.

-CCERs: the missing piece in the carbon markets
+The Role of ETS in Achieving Carbon Neutrality

+Current status of carbon crediting mechanisms

+CCER

 Chinese government suspended registration and approval for new CCER projects in 2017 due to low trading levels and irregularities observed in some projects.
 However, emission reduction credits (ERCs) are essential for a complete carbon market to stimulate emission cuts, drive greater participation beyond the compliance market, and further mobilize private financing to climate-action projects that would not otherwise get off the ground.
 In addition, ERCs are more financial in nature compared with carbon allowances and can support the development and circulation of more derivative products.
 A more active carbon financial market, with a wider range of products, will attract more capital and positive feedback into the primary carbon emissions market.

 The 1,047 registered CCER projects are expected to supply an annual reduction of 142.11 MtCO2e.
 Figure 7 displays the registered project number and anticipated annual reduction potential by project type.
 Despite the current suspension, the demand of CCER is expected to grow significantly in the coming decades.
 Under current rules, the national ETS allows up to 5% of compliance obligations to be offset through surrender of CCERs.
 In addition, CCER was adopted by Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) as one of the eligible emissions units in 2020.
 CCER is expected to play an important role in contributing to climate goals and emissions cost reductions at both domestic and global carbon markets.

 On voluntary carbon market, the Chinese government has suspended CCER project registration since 2017.
 As of today, 2,856 CCER projects have been validated and 1,047 have been registered, 287 of which have had their emission reductions approved for issuance.
 In 2021, 176.8 million tonnes of CCERs were traded, marking a significant leap from previous year.
 The cumulative trading volume of CCER reached 418 million as of December 31, 2021.
 (Figure 4)

+In September 2021, the Chinese government issued a document that identified three priority areas of CCER projects: forestry, renewable energy and methane utilization.
+This signals the policy shift towards high-quality CCER projects and avoiding potential oversupply when the CCER market reopens in future.
+Nature-based removal projects are included in the priority CCER project range, also BECCS and DACS (technological-based removal projects) are identified by most studies as key technology to reach carbon neutrality.